‘Call Of Duty: World War 2’ To Headline Xbox One Scorpio’s 4K Showcase

 With the Nintendo Switch stealing the spotlight and the PS4 Pro performing at better levels thanks to Boost Mode, there is much riding on the Xbox One Scorpio reveal and hopefully, Microsoft doesn’t fall short of its claim that it will release “the most powerful console” it has been selling so far.

-[Featured image by Sascha Schuermann/Getty Images]
+[Featured Image by Sascha Schuermann/Getty Images]